 “I think we’ve got our audience pegged pretty good,” states Butala.
 “We’re reaching our people and we know what they want.”

 A long string of successes back up this assertion.
-Every one of the Lettermen’s 32 albums has made the top 100; and the trip’s total LP sales now exceed $25 million.
+Every one of the Lettermen’s 32 albums has made the top 100; and the trio’s total LP sales now exceed $25 million.
 They have earned a number of gold singles and albums, and their For Christmas This Year LP remains Capitol’s second-best-selling holiday record of all time.

 Concert performances have been profitable for the group as well.
 Often drawing SRO crowds at their hotel and club dates, they have also maintained a position, throughout their long history, as one of the country’s most popular campus acts.

 Over that period, the Lettermen have not changed substantially in any way.
-They have never, for example, switched record companies, booking agents or managers.
-And the group’s present lineup—Butala, Jim Pike and Gary Pike—includes two of the Lettermen’s three founders.
+They have never, for example, switched record companies, booking agents, or managers.
+And the group’s present lineup—Butala, Jim Pike, and Gary Pike—includes two of the Lettermen’s three founders.

 “Musically,” remarks Butala, “we’re also pretty much the same; our basic harmonic structure hasn’t varied.
 We have been influenced by the various trends over the years, though.”

-During one such trend, the folk craze of the early 60s, the Lettermen altered their act to keep up with competition from such groups as the Four Lads, Highwaymen and Kingston Trio.
+During one such trend, the folk craze of the early 60s, the Lettermen altered their act to keep up with competition from such groups as the Four Lads, Highwaymen, and Kingston Trio.
 They all began to play guitar; Jim Pike took up the banjo, and the group started to flavor their performances with folk-music elements.

 But the trio’s stylistic surgery was only cosmetic.
 “What we really did,” Butala recalls, “was pop-folk.
 We still had drums and sometimes a full orchestra, so we didn’t completely go in a folk direction.
 Because when the folk thing died out, we didn’t want to have to go with it.”

-While musically tipping their hats to rock, country and other song styles at various times since then, the trio have shied away from being identified with any particular trend.
+While musically tipping their hats to rock, country, and other song styles at various times since then, the trio have shied away from being identified with any particular trend.
 Similarly, they have avoided allying themselves with any political movement.
 “I respect groups that want to give a message to the public,” explains Gary Pike, “but we feel there’s so much to musical entertainment that can be done without getting on a political bandwagon.

 “We’re not political authorities,” he adds, “and we don’t feel we should use our fame to sway people.
 Besides, it’s not accepted from us anyway.
 We put out a thing a few years ago called ‘All the Grey-Haired Men,’ which was kind of a controversial record; it got a lot of negative reaction and almost no radio play.